sololeveling99/kyruushealth/README.md

 ## Submitting your work

-When you are ready for us to review your work, please email your interviewer with [patch file(s)](https://thoughtbot.com/blog/send-a-patch-to-someone-using-git-format-patch) containing your changes
+When you are ready for us to review your work, please create a PR to the main branch containing your commits from part 1 and part 2.